-Are you making your blemish worse in your effort to get it to go away fast?
+Updated 12/9/20 Are you making your blemish worse in your effort to get it to go away fast?
 Unfortunately, so many people are treating their blemishes incorrectly which is making it last longer with increased scarring.
 Having treated thousands of blemishes on my client’s faces over the past three decades, it has given me tremendous insight into the life cycle of a blemish.
-This information just might be a game changer for healing your breakouts fast.
+This information just might be a total game-changer for healing your breakouts fast.

 What you’re doing wrong that might be making your blemish worse

 The moment you feel a blemish come up, you immediately apply a strong, drying acne spot treatment in an effort to get it to go away fast.
 Does this sound like your strategy?
 If so, read on.

 Two things that make you think your drying acne spot treatment is “working”

 1. The blemish appears smaller